 Port-of-entry testing by the Russian Federation has recently detected the HGP trenbolone acetate in beef products.
 This indicates that one or more Australian establishments are not adequately managing requirements for that market.

-The Department of Agriculture and Water Resources can only certify exports of meat products where appropriate systems are in place to give the department confidence that relevant importing country requirements are satisfied.
+The department can only certify exports of meat products where appropriate systems are in place to give the department confidence that relevant importing country requirements are satisfied.
 These recent port-of-entry detections have raised concerns about sourcing programs developed by individual establishments.
 To rectify this, the department and industry have agreed to increased and improved verification of sourcing programs in export meat establishments supplying the Customs Union countries.

 Exporters would be strongly advised to re-divert product on the water from the Russian market should it present a risk in regard to trenbolone.